 There’s no such thing as too much expert advice when it comes to succeeding with business development.
 But we know it can be tough finding the time to cull through all the sage wisdom out there.
 In this post, we did the legwork for you.
-Read on for guidance from industry leaders.
+Read on for law firm business development guidance from industry leaders.

 “Make sure partners know the roles marketing and business development play – and that’s not recruiting clients for them.
 Business development is behind the scenes helping lawyers find opportunities and build relationships that win and maintain clients,” explains John Remsen, Jr., President and CEO of The Remsen Group.

 According to Timothy Corcoran, principal of the Corcoran Consulting Group, “The biggest mistake law firms make is allowing the lawyers to define effective business development.
 Lawyers do not generally know business, while they’re willing and able to learn, they have a blind spot for the businesses they own.

 When you’re at the top of the organizational pyramid, it’s too easy to insist that what you want should prevail over what’s best for the overall health of the firm.
 The key is to be aware if a pet area of the practice doesn’t make as much money as others.
 This requires having metrics to measure return on investment, such as financial reports.

 Having metrics in place doesn’t always mean you choose the path that gives you the greatest return.
 What it means is that you make informed business decisions.
 We may have a practice group that’s not as profitable or busy.
 On paper the metrics may show that it is a waste of time and we shouldn’t put any investment in it.
 But these lawyers own these businesses and if they choose to make that decision I have no problem whatsoever with it, as long as it’s a conscious, informed decision.”